ZdanowskiS/GMS/README.md

 # GMS
 Genie Managment System

+GMS is based on LMS architecture and is addressed for LMS users.

-GMS works with PostgreSQL database.
+Working with PostgreSQL database.
 It allows storing some customer data and CPE configuration.
+Therfore GMS can be used on its own without LMS.
+At the same time it is not meant to replace Lan Management System or any similar solution.

 # Installation
 1. Configure Apache2 virtual host.